This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 Tools like Obsidian allow you to take smart notes and replicate his note-taking system in digital format.

-Would Niklas Luhmann have been using Obsidian?
+Would Niklas Luhmann Have Used Obsidian?

 We’ll never know.